pulumi/pulumi/sdk/README.md

 # Pulumi Language SDKs

-This directory contains the Pulumi SDKs for all supported languages.
+This directory contains Pulumi SDKs for the following languages:

-Please see the respective `README`s for information about installing and using these libraries:

 * [Node.js](./nodejs)
 * [Python](./python)
 * [Go](./go)
 * [.NET](./dotnet)

+Please see the respective `README`s for information about installing and using these libraries.

 The language providers work by implementing gRPC interfaces defined in the top level directory [proto](../proto).